drhsqlite/fossil-mirror/www/tls-nginx.md

       hi

+You type the first two lines at the remote system, plus the doubled “Enter” to create the blank line, and you get something back that hopefully looks like the rest of the text above.

-You’re looking for that “hi” line at the end and the “200 OK” response here.
+The key bits you’re looking for here are the “hi” line at the end — the document content you created above — and the “200 OK” response code.
 If you get a 404 or other error response, you need to look into your web server logs to find out what’s going wrong.

-Note that it’s important to do this test with HTTP/1.1 when debugging a name-based virtual hosting configuration like this, if the test domain is one of the secondary names, as in the example above, `foo.net`.
+Note that it’s important to do this test with HTTP/1.1 when debugging a name-based virtual hosting configuration like this.
+Unless you test only with the primary domain name alias for the server, this test will fail.
+Using the example configuration above, you can only use the easier-to-type HTTP/1.0 protocol to test the `foo.net` alias.

 If you’re still running into trouble, the log file written by Certbot can be helpful.
 It tells you where it’s writing it early in each run.